go-faster/vega/README.md

 Work in progress.

-Research, development, best practices and ideas incubator for:
+Research, development and best practices incubator for:
 - Platform engineering
 - Application development
 - Observability